 - 1. All poultry and fowl must have been hatched on or after January 1 of the current 4-H year except hens and cocks. - 2.
-Non-sale poultry will be released at 9:00 pm \or 30 minutes after the conclusion of the livestock auction on Wednesday of the fair (except turkeys, pigeons, pheasants, guineas, and quail which will be released right after the show). -TAKE NOTE OF ALL CHANGES FOR 2021 SHOWS. - 3.
+Non-sale poultry will be released at 9:00 pm \or 30 minutes after the conclusion of the livestock auction on Wednesday of the Fair (except turkeys, pigeons, pheasants, guineas, and quail, which will be released right after the show). - 3.
 The breeding poultry classes are limited to a maximum of eight (8) premiums.
 However, a maximum of two (2) animals can be shown in any given class, with premiums paid on only one animal per class, up to a total of eight (8) premiums.
 The other classes (egg-laying and market) follow the general livestock rules/guidelines. - 4.
-All poultry and fowl animals must be a minimum of four (4) weeks old. - 5.
+All poultry and fowl animals must be at least four (4) weeks old. - 5.
 All exhibitors should be present at the time of judging. - 6.
 Each bird may only be shown in one class. - 7.
-All entries will be cared for by a 4-H member for the duration of the show. - 8.
-All Jo Daviess County and State Fair Livestock Exhibit Rules and Health Requirements must be adhered to.
-It is your responsibility to read these sections, which are located at the end of Jo Daviess County 4-H Program Book. - 9.
-Superintendent will release birds only after cages and pens are cleaned up and put away.

-Poultry will be judged on the following criteria:

-- A. Cleanliness and free of all parasites. - B. Must conform to the criteria of class requirements.
+All entries will be cared for by a 4-H member for the show's duration. - 8.
+All Jo Daviess County and State Fair Livestock Exhibit Rules and Health Requirements must be followed.
+It is your responsibility to read these sections, which are located at the end of the Jo Daviess County 4-H Program Book. - 9.
+The Superintendent will release birds only after cages and pens are cleaned and put away. - 10.
+Poultry will be judged on the following criteria: - A. cleanliness and free of all parasites. - B. Must conform to the criteria of class requirements.